trbs/bucky/README.rst

 workings you'll need to use a config file.
 Here's the `bucky -h` output::

-    Usage: main.py [OPTIONS] [CONFIG_FILE]
+    Usage: bucky [CONFIG_FILE] [OPTIONS]

     Options:
       --debug               Put server into debug mode.
-[False] --metricsd-ip=IP      IP address to bind for the MetricsD UDP socket [127.0.0.1]
-      --metricsd-port=INT   Port to bind for the MetricsD UDP socket [23632] --disable-metricsd    Disable the MetricsD UDP server
+      --metricsd-ip=IP      IP address to bind for the MetricsD UDP socket --metricsd-port=INT   Port to bind for the MetricsD UDP socket --disable-metricsd    Disable the MetricsD UDP server
-      --collectd-ip=IP      IP address to bind for the CollectD UDP socket [127.0.0.1]
-      --collectd-port=INT   Port to bind for the CollectD UDP socket [25826] --collectd-types=FILE
+      --collectd-ip=IP      IP address to bind for the CollectD UDP socket --collectd-port=INT   Port to bind for the CollectD UDP socket --collectd-types=FILE
-                            Path to the collectd types.db file, can be specified multiple times
+                            Path to the collectd types.db file,
+                            can be specified multiple times
       --disable-collectd    Disable the CollectD UDP server
-      --statsd-ip=IP        IP address to bind for the StatsD UDP socket [127.0.0.1]
-      --statsd-port=INT     Port to bind for the StatsD UDP socket [8125] --disable-statsd      Disable the StatsD server
+      --statsd-ip=IP        IP address to bind for the StatsD UDP socket --statsd-port=INT     Port to bind for the StatsD UDP socket --disable-statsd      Disable the StatsD server
-      --graphite-ip=IP      IP address of the Graphite/Carbon server [127.0.0.1]
+      --graphite-ip=IP      IP address of the Graphite/Carbon server --graphite-port=INT   Port of the Graphite/Carbon server
+      --disable-graphite    Disable sending stats to Graphite
+      --disable-mysql       Disable sending stats to MySQL
+      --mysql-ip=IP         IP/Hostname of the MySQL Server
+      --mysql-port=INT      Port of the MySQL server
+      --mysql-db=MYSQL_DB   Database Name of the MySQL Server --mysql-user=MYSQL_USER
+                            Username for the MySQL Database
+      --mysql-password=MYSQL_PASS
+                            Password for the MySQL Database
+      --mysql-query=MYSQL_QUERY
+                            query to use for mysql client
+      --disable-memcache    Disable Sending Stats to Memcache
-      --graphite-port=INT   Port of the Graphite/Carbon server [2003]
+      --memcache-ip=IP      IP/Hostname of the Memcache Server to send stats to --memcache-port=INT   Port of the Memcache server
-      --full-trace          Display full error if config file fails to load --log-level=NAME      Logging output verbosity [INFO]
+      --full-trace          Display full error             if config file fails to load
+      --client-threads=CLIENT_THREADS
+                            Number of threads per client to use --log-level=NAME      Logging output verbosity
       --version             show program's version number and exit -h, --help            show this help message and exit